-43 Federal agencies are required to implement the NIST RMF, per OMB Circular A-130 (and other guidance from OMB) in fulfillment of FISMA requirements for managing security and privacy risks.
+&lt;sup>42 Federal agencies are required to implement the NIST RMF, per OMB Circular A-130 (and other guidance from OMB) in fulfillment of FISMA requirements for managing security and privacy risks.

-44 NIST RMF Prepare Task P-5 states that common controls can be identified at different levels of an organization, 24 such as departmental, bureau, subcomponent, individual system, or program area.
+&lt;sup>43 NIST RMF Prepare Task P-5 states that common controls can be identified at different levels of an organization, 24 such as departmental, bureau, subcomponent, individual system, or program area.